Anyone who is interested in crosswords will know of Ximenes

 Man changing line around Gateshead (5)

-We’re looking at an anagram of LINE around G – to give NIGEL – and some would (technically rightly) argue that as there is no apostrophe in Gateshead, it doesn’t signify the head
+We’re looking at an anagram of LINE around G – to give NIGEL – and Ximeneans would argue that as there is no apostrophe in Gateshead, it doesn’t signify the head

 If you are looking to set puzzles for the Listener or Enigmatic Variations,